moby/moby/docs/sources/reference/commandline/cli.md

 ** always ** - Always restart the container reguardless of the exit status.

-You can also specify the maximum amount of times docker will try to restart the container when using the ** on-failure ** policy.
-The default is that docker will try forever to restart the container.
+You can also specify the maximum amount of times Docker will try to restart the container when using the ** on-failure ** policy.
+The default is that Docker will try forever to restart the container.

     $ sudo docker run --restart=always redis

-This will run the redis container with a restart policy of ** always ** so that if the container exits, docker will restart it.
+This will run the `redis` container with a restart policy of ** always ** so that if the container exits, Docker will restart it.

     $ sudo docker run --restart=on-failure:10 redis

-This will run the redis container with a restart policy of ** on-failure ** and a maximum restart count of 10.
-If the redis container exits with a non-zero exit status more than 10 times in a row docker will abort trying to restart the container.
+This will run the `redis` container with a restart policy of ** on-failure ** and a maximum restart count of 10.
+If the `redis` container exits with a non-zero exit status more than 10 times in a row Docker will abort trying to restart the container.

 ## save